benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 6.md

 There are four components of a cookie:
 1. Cookie header line of **HTTP response message**
 2. Cookie header line in **HTTP response message**
-3. Cookie file kept on userd endpoint, managed by user's browser
+3. Cookie file kept on user endpoint, managed by user's browser
 4. Back-end database maps cookie to user data at Web endpoint

 ### Cookie usage